neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 ```

 ### 2. **Foundation Images in Your Setup**
-In your `setup.sh`, these Foundation boot files are created:
+In `setup.sh`, these Foundation boot files are extracted from the Nutanix CE ISO that is downloaded:

 ```bash
 # Extract boot files from Nutanix ISO